d1no-ika/d1no-ika/README.md

 hiiii!! okay, i dunno how github works so bear with me.......

-hi everypony! im dino i like to lurk on the town of ponies.. well, not lurk, but i love seeing everyones creative and beautiful creations!!
+hi everypony! im dino i like to lurk on the town of ponies.. well, not lurk, but i love seeing everyones creative and beautiful avatars!!

 im super friendly yet super awkward and nervous, so pls be patient with me,, i love to hang out and chat, so interactions + cuddles and hugs are def ok and encouraged!! i am 18 so keep that in mind..